havanagrawal/GoodreadsScraper/README.md

 | ~original_publish_year~ | The original year of publication for this novel |

 \* Goodreads [distinguishes between authors of the same name](https://www.goodreads.com/help/show/20-separating-authors-with-the-same-name) by introducing additional spaces between their names, so this column should be treated with special consideration during cleaning.
-\*\* While there may be multiple authors for a novel, the scraper only records the first one.

 ### Author